TartanLlama/tartanllama.github.io/_drafts/deduction-for-class-templates.md

 }
 {% endhighlight %}

-This isn't a particularly attractive option.
-It means you have different ways of constructing class template specializations and normal class , you'll often need to look at the documentation to see if it's doing anything other than construct the object, non-copyable and non-moveable classes become a pain, etc. It would be better if we could just deduce the template arguments in the constructor.
+Now we can write `auto p = make_pair(0, 42.42);`.
+However, this isn't a particularly attractive option.
+It means you have different ways of constructing class template specializations and normal classes, you'll often need to look at the documentation to see if it's doing anything other than constructing the object, non-copyable and non-moveable classes become a pain, etc. It would be better if we could just deduce the template arguments in the constructor.

 Fortunately, this feature is coming in C++17!
-This will let us avoid the `make` functions and just construct the objects directly:
+This will let us avoid the `make_` functions and just construct the objects directly:

 {% highlight cpp %}
 pair a{0, 42.42};